MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 ## The Representation and Scale of Error Rates

 The likelihood of an error in a disk bit or sector, or even the failure of an entire disk, is a very small number with many zeroes before the first significant digit.
 We choose to invert the error rate into a function of lifetime of that bit (or sector containing many bits).
 Thus a probability of a bit failing in a year of 10E-15 becomes a mean lifetime of 100E12 years.
 Expressed that way, the figure seems excessively optimistic.
 (The age of the universe is currently estimated to be 14E9 years.)
 Data on such a disk would be effectively immortal, and that does not correlate with experience.
 We agree with Rosenthal (2010) and others that such estimates are merely marketing projections that are not based on empirical data.
 Using simulations to investigate such nearly immortal disks would be expensive and fruitless.
 If there are no errors, then no protective strategy is needed.
-However, "no errors" does not correlate well with practical experience.
+However, the statement "no errors" does not correlate well with practical experience.

 Where, then, to search for information about the effectiveness of replication and auditing of large collections of data?
 We choose to investigate a region that more nearly matches the experience of computer users, where disks and disk files have lifetimes somewhere between the fruit fly and the universe.